AIASF's 4th Symposium

 At the symposium this fall, we will present the early findings of the 2016 Equity in Architecture Survey through a series of panel discussions throughout the day.
 Between these sessions designed a series of diverse and interactive break-out workshops with a framework that encourages participants to engage in a dialogue of what is meaningful in their career experiences.
 And most importantly, we will experience the power and impact of action by learning and leveraging matrices as individuals, firms and in our professional networks.

 Thanks to our Equity by Design: Metrics, Meaning & Matrices Symposium Sponsors!

 For a full list of Equity by Design 2016 Sponsors and Partners, visit the EQxD Sponsorship page.

 Gold Sponsorship "Champions" - $5,000+

 Silver Sponsorship "Mentors" - $2,500 +

 Bronze Sponsorship "Collaborators" - $1,500

-Our sponsorship drive for the October 29th Symposium will be open until August 1st.
-Please consider supporting our work and our next chapter for equitable practice, diversity and inclusion in our profession.
-To date, we have national firms and allied sponsors who have helped us to reach our goals!
+Our sponsorship drive for the October 29, 2016 Equity by Design: Metrics, Meaning & Matrices Symposium is closed.
+Please consider supporting our work and our next chapter for equitable practice, diversity and inclusion in in 2017 and beyond.
+To date, we Thank all the national firms and allied sponsors who have helped us to reach our goals!

 Program Sponsorship Goal: $45,000